 It is now evident that the forever-bickering traditional parties of the Philippines are in severe deficit of charismatic leadership and statesmanship of the sort that builds gravitas and legacies.
 Unfortunately Filipinos habitually limit themselves to having to choose from among these vermin at present.

 Interestingly, recent history showcases a case study of the rise of an alternative to traditional tardic/commie parties.
-Back in 2017, former Rodrigo Duterte came out of nowhere from the Philippines’ deep south to disrupt Imperial Manila’s inbred political ecosystem of crooked politicians and “thought leaders” and exploit widespread voters’ disenchantment with that landscape to seize the presidency.
+Back in 2017, Rodrigo Duterte came out of nowhere from the Philippines’ deep south to disrupt Imperial Manila’s inbred political ecosystem of crooked politicians and “thought leaders” and exploit widespread voters’ disenchantment with that landscape to seize the presidency.
 Unfortunately, just like everything else Filipino, this rare episode of clarity was destined to end in a monumental fuck up that sees the former president today being tried by an “international criminal court” halfway around the world and the machine left in the hands of an heir who, to put it succinctly, is not her father by any stretch of the imagination.

 It also didn’t help that Duterte himself was not a true conservative despite his ability to endear himself to the public.
 His administration was characterised by blanket antagonism of the Church and by his inability to effect coherent stewardship of his government.